-The following were the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Group for the year ended December 31, 2021:
+The following were the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Group for the year ended December 31, 2022:

-- (i) Loans to other parties: Please refer to schedule A. - (ii) Guarantees and endorsements for other parties: Please refer to schedule B. - (iii) Securities held as of December 31, 2021 (excluding investment in subsidiaries, associates and joint ventures): Please refer to schedule C. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the Company's paid-in capital: Please refer to schedule D. - (v) Information on acquisition of real estate with purchase amount exceeding the lower of NT\$300 million or 20% of the Company's paid-in capital: Please refer to schedule E. - (vi) Information on disposal of real estate with amounts exceeding the lower of NT\$300 million or 20% of the Company's paid-in capital: None. - (vii) Information regarding related-parties purchases and/or sales with amounts exceeding the lower of NT\$100 million or 20% of the Company's paid-in capital: None. - (viii) Information regarding receivables from related-parties exceeding the lower of NT\$100 million or 20% of the Company's paid-in capital: Please refer to schedule F. - (ix) Information regarding trading in derivative financial instruments: Please refer to Note 6(b). - (x) Business relationships and significant intercompany transactions: Please refer to schedule G. - (b) Information on investments: Please refer to schedule H. - (c) Information on investment in mainland China: Please refer to schedule I. - (d) Information on major shareholders: No shareholders holding more than 5% of the share.
+- (i) Loans to other parties: Please refer to schedule A. - (ii) Guarantees and endorsements for other parties: Please refer to schedule B. - (iii) Securities held as of December 31, 2022 (excluding investment in subsidiaries, associates and joint ventures): Please refer to schedule C. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the Company's paid-in capital: Please refer to schedule D. - (v) Information on acquisition of real estate with purchase amount exceeding the lower of NT\$300 million or 20% of the Company's paid-in capital: Please refer to schedule E.

+- (vi) Information on disposal of real estate with amounts exceeding the lower of NT\$300 million or 20% of the Company's paid-in capital: None. - (vii) Information regarding related-parties purchases and/or sales with amounts exceeding the lower of NT\$100 million or 20% of the Company's paid-in capital: Please refer to schedule F. - (viii) Information regarding receivables from related-parties exceeding the lower of NT\$100 million or 20% of the Company's paid-in capital: Please refer to schedule G. - (ix) Information regarding trading in derivative financial instruments: Please refer to Note 6(b). - (x) Business relationships and significant intercompany transactions: Please refer to schedule H. - (b) Information on investments: Please refer to schedule I. - (c) Information on investment in mainland China: Please refer to schedule J. - (d) Information on major shareholders: Please refer to schedule K.